arguiot/StudIO/StudIO/Documentation/Articles/Use-snippets.md

 ### Access the snippet menu

 In the editor interface, there is an icon representing a small board with an arrow, tap on it.
 You should now see a popover window with an empty list (if you have no snipopets of course) and a few options at the top.

+Now, you have two options:
+- create / import your snippet (+ icon)
+- use smart answer (search icon)